YangVincent/YangVincent.github.io/_posts/2019-12-26-snowboarding.md

 * Helpful people: Nigel (green button) -- manager (Zalanta)
 * Partnered with Tahoe Dave in North (you can return there)

-# Riding Tips:
+## Riding Tips:
 * Put the front strap around the front toe (instead of ontop)
   * Doesn't cut blood flow to toes
   * Presses your foot into the binding
   * Better for flipping onto heel edge

-# Gear Tips:
+## Gear Tips:
 * Stiff + long boards are bad, but I could probably ride a 151 stiff with more effective edge.
 * Factory recommendation for distance between feet is "shoulder width", but 21 inches for men and 20 for women
 * Boots wear in around 4 times from the heat of your foot.
 You can also ask shops to custom heat them for you.
 * Today, you basically need an "entire arsenal".

+## Goggles:
+* People carry 2-3 pairs of goggles, one for each type of light.
+* Don't let them get scratched.
+* Some goggles have squeegees for goggles.
+Keep the inside of the goggles sealed; this helps the antifog.

-# Tricks
+## Tricks
 * [How to Carve](https://www.youtube.com/watch?v=rG2oVl_Btmk&list=PLXrzbcStaEyo0HFT95aTJb7QnpQE4g-j3), [2](https://snowprofessor.com/how-carve-on-snowboard)
 * 360 into Butter

-# Cameras
+## Cameras
 * GoPro Hero 7 vs. DJI Osmo

-# Clothes
+## Clothes
 * Highly highly recommend OneSkee.